slf-dot-ch/snowmicropyn/docs/parameterization.rst

 #.
 Choose your attributes.

-   In the class' :meth:`__init__` function you will see a couple of variables being initialized, like a name and shortcut for your algorithm.
+   In the class' :meth:`__init__` function you will see a couple of variables being initialized, like a name and shortcut (here "C2022") for your algorithm.
    Set these accordingly.

 #.
 Define your density and SSA functions.